 –– 8 books written and published as of 2020, selling over 500,000 with editions in 8 languages

 –Becca & I launched One Stop For Writers

 And that public speaking thing?
 Where did that go?

 An invitation to speak in Australia, giving workshops on a cruise ship, and more.

 I am not mentioning any of this to say, Wow, look at me!
 I’m sharing this because I absolutely 100% assure you, THERE IS NOTHING SPECIAL ABOUT ME.
 I’m just a girl with a keyboard, like anyone else.

-And if I can step outside my comfort zone and make my own luck, so can you.
-In fact I hope you are, right now.
+But if I can step outside my comfort zone and make my own luck, so can you.
+In fact, I hope you are, right now.
 If not, I urge you to get out there and do something that scares you, something that challenges you to your core.
-Not only will you discover you are stronger than you thought, it will be good for you in the long run, and each small step forward leads to another, and another.
+Not only will you discover you are stronger than you thought, but it will also be good for you in the long run, and each small step forward leads to another, and another.